Automation Hooks

 CLI Only: PostToolUse hooks currently work in the Claude Code CLI, not the VSCode extension.
 Use the CLI (claude command) to enable this feature.

-Automatically save session context when a git commit is made.
-This ensures work is captured even if you close your session before context compaction occurs.
+Automatically capture durable outcomes when a git commit is made.
+This ensures the work is preserved even if you close the session before compaction or handoff.

 ┌─────────────────────────────────────────────────────────────┐